 Delimiting of Parliament Seats

-An important issue that PFI engaged with policy makers for was to continue with the freeze on the number of seats in the Lok Sabha at the prevailing level (fixed on the basis of the 1971 Census, and scheduled to be lifted in 2000 upon achieving population stabilisation).
-PFI argued that since India’s population had not yet stabilised, states that were ahead in fertility reduction should not be penalised; in fact, retaining the freeze would act as a force to motivate laggard states to do better.
-PFI also held seminars for parliamentarians to build political commitment across party lines for population programmes; it produced a film called People, Population and Leaders to reach out to elected representatives.
+An important issue that Population Foundation of India engaged with policy makers for was to continue with the freeze on the number of seats in the Lok Sabha at the prevailing level (fixed on the basis of the 1971 Census, and scheduled to be lifted in 2000 upon achieving population stabilisation).
+Population Foundation of India argued that since India’s population had not yet stabilised, states that were ahead in fertility reduction should not be penalised; in fact, retaining the freeze would act as a force to motivate laggard states to do better.
+The organisation also held seminars for parliamentarians to build political commitment across party lines for population programmes; it produced a film called People, Population and Leaders to reach out to elected representatives.
 An important component of these engagement efforts was to build consensus among elected representatives to support the freeze on Lok Sabha seats.
-In 2002, Parliament passed the 91st Constitutional Amendment Bill freezing seats in the Lok Sabha until 2026, a major boost to PFI’s efforts.
+In 2002, Parliament passed the 91st Constitutional Amendment Bill freezing seats in the Lok Sabha until 2026, a major boost to the organisation’s efforts.